Explore postgraduate training pathways in regional Queensland.

 Clinical immunology and allergy advanced training may be undertaken following completion of requirements for basic training with the Royal Australasian College of Physicians (RACP).
 The clinical immunology and allergy training program incorporates work-based learning and assessment, with successful trainees attaining the qualification of FRACP with accreditation to practise as a Clinical Immunologist in Australia or New Zealand.
 Trainees may elect to undertake the immunology and allergy joint RACP/RCPA advanced training program, with successful trainees attaining the qualification of FRACP and Fellow of the Royal College of Pathologists Australasia (FRCPA) with accreditation to practise as a Clinical Immunologist and Immunopathologist in Australia or New Zealand.

-Minimum 40% of full-time commitment.
-Training must be completed within 8 years.
+Minimum 0.2 full-time equivalent commitment.
+Clinical and joint training must be completed within 8 years and 10 years respectively.

 Explore postgraduate training pathways in regional Queensland.